-2.4 Data Collection
+4.4 Data collection

+We began data collection when we started conducting the interviews.
 Our interviews were semi-structured, which gave us the flexibility to adjust and add new questions.
 We performed data analysis concurrently with the interviews in order to inform each new interview with the results obtained from the previous ones.